emersonlimaa/emersonlimaa/README.md

-<h1>Hello, my name is Emerson Lima</h1>
+## Welcome, I'm Emerson Lima

 <p align="left">
-   I'm <strong>FrontEnd Developer</strong> with a Focus on mobile and web.
-I am passionate about knowledge and learning from every opportunity I have when carrying out a personal project or for companies.
-My goal as a developer is to be able to create increasingly innovative programs and applications using technology as a means of doing so.
-Currently I'm a freelance developer and I'm studying Systems Analysis and Development.
+   I'm a Front End Developer.
+I am passionate about knowledge and learning.
+My goal as a developer is to be able to create increasingly innovative programs and applications using technology and creativity as a means of doing so.
+I am currently studying development with JavaScript, ReactJS, NodeJS and React Native at Rocketseat and studying Systems Analysis and Development.
 </p>

 <div style:"display: inline-block">